SVIX Dividend: Yield, Schedule, and What to Expect

 Short answer

 SVIX's approximate 0% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -1x daily short VIX short-term futures and passes through the dividends of its holdings, typically quarterly, minus a 1.98% expense ratio.
+It tracks -1x daily short VIX short-term futures and passes through the income its holdings generate, usually quarterly, net of the 1.98% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; SVIX is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Volatility Shares.

 How does the SVIX dividend work?

-SVIX holds the companies in -1x daily short VIX short-term futures, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.98% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SVIX holds what is in -1x daily short VIX short-term futures, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.98% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Volatility Shares -1x Short VIX Futures ETF (SVIX) is an inverse-volatility product launched in March 2022.
 It aims to deliver, before fees and expenses, the opposite of the daily percentage change of a portfolio of first- and second-month VIX futures contracts, effectively a -1x daily exposure to short-term VIX futures.
 The VIX measures the market's expectation of near-term S&P 500 volatility, often called the fear gauge, and tends to spike when stocks fall sharply.
 By shorting VIX futures, SVIX is designed to gain when volatility declines or remains subdued and to benefit from roll yield: when the VIX futures curve is in contango (longer-dated futures priced above the spot index, the usual calm-market condition), a short position earns a positive carry as those futures roll down toward the lower spot level over time.
 This makes SVIX a way to express a bet that markets will stay calm.
 However, the structure carries extreme, asymmetric downside.
 Because exposure resets daily, returns compound over multiple days and can diverge significantly from the simple inverse of the VIX over longer holding periods, especially in choppy markets, a phenomenon called volatility decay.
 More importantly, a violent volatility spike can cause catastrophic single-day losses.
 The original generation of inverse-VIX products, most notably Credit Suisse's XIV, collapsed roughly 90% in one session on February 5, 2018 (Volmageddon) and was liquidated.
 SVIX carries a high 1.98% expense ratio, generally does not pay dividends, and is structured as a commodity pool.
 It is built for sophisticated, active traders who monitor positions closely, not for long-term, passive portfolios.